code-star/rxjs-7-and-beyond/article/article.md

 ### Other noteworthy changes

-- Memory usage reduced
+- Memory usage reduced in most operators by not retaining outer values
 - Improved typings for `filter`, `groupBy`, `combineLatest`
-- Improved TestScheduler
+- Improved TestScheduler which now accepts marble diagrams
-- Bugfixes
+- Wwhole bunch of bugs are fixed
 - A few breaking changes

 ---

 ## When can I use all this? 😍

+Right now!
+At the time of this writing, `7.0.0-beta.9` is out and ready to use.
+It's very stable already, but it can still contain some bugs.

+The original plan for releasing RxJS 7 was by the end of 2020.
+This is delayed to early 2021 to be able to finish the TypeScript typings and updated documentation.

 ---